 Popular starting point when hiking Mt.
 Oyama is from Oyama Cable Car Station (last bus stop from Isehara Station).
 From Isehara Station, follow the directions towards this sign: 大山 (Oyama in Kanji).
 When you get downstairs, go on your left, take the bus at bus stand no.4 and get off at the very last stop (about 25 to 30 minutes ride), bus fare of 310 yen.
 From the bus stop end, look for the sign that says Oyama Cable Car or follow the crowd going up.
 You can grab a map from Oyama Tourist Information Center before you start.
 For hikers arriving by car, parking lot (Oyama Cable Car parking lot Google Maps) is available near the bus stop.

-A roundtrip discount ticket called Tanzawa-Oyama Freepass (website) can also be purchased from Odakyu Sightseeing Centers in Shinjuku, Yamato, Machida, or Ebina Stations which covers round trip costs of train, bus and cable car rides.
+For tourists coming from Tokyo, a roundtrip discount ticket called Tanzawa-Oyama Freepass (website) can also be purchased from Odakyu Sightseeing Centers in Shinjuku Station which covers round trip costs of train, bus and cable car rides.
 It’s a pretty good deal and can save you some cash.

 Oyama Cable Car Station